Crimea Germans: Soviet persecution

-Exiles dispersed all over the world.
-In Canada, Reynold Rapp, a farmer and Lutheran immigrant from the Crimea, became a Progressive Conservative Member of Parliament.
-A strong supporter of the British heritage of freedom in his adoptive country, Rapp opposed the replacement of the Canadian Red Ensign with a new Maple leaf flag in 1964.
-He told reporters: "I may be the only man in this House who has lived under the Hammer & Sickle.
-A flag is not just a bunting: it represents so much more than that."

 Nazi invasion, deportation and exile

 In late 1941, following the Axis invasion of the western regions of the USSR, Soviet authorities forcibly removed almost 53,000 native Germans of Crimea eastwards to Siberia and Central Asia on entirely spurious allegations that they were spies for the Third Reich.
 Consequently, many died in transit, although later they could not be seriously blamed for Nazi crimes in the region.

 "Stalin had no doubts about the loyalty of the ethnic German minority.
 He considered them all potential traitors, and in line with his inherent "Great Russian" chauvinism, had already decided to deport the entire community to internal exile in case of war.
 Therefore, when Nazi Germany invaded the Soviet Union on June 22, 1941, a decision was made by Stalin to evacuate all ethnic Germans from the Western Regions of the Soviet Union.
 The first evacuations, which, in reality, were expulsions, as the inhabitants were never allowed to return to their homes, were decreed by the Supreme Soviet already on June 22.
 Action to deport every ethnic German from the Crimea began on August 15.
 Although the decree stated that old people would not have to leave, everyone was expelled—first to Stavropol, and then Rostov in Southern Ukraine, near Crimea; but then all were sent on to forced labor camps and special settlements in Kazakhstan, Central Asia.
 The deportees were not told where they were going, how long they would stay there and how much food to take; they were given only three or four hours to pack.
 The result was starvation for many and, due to the confusion, the separation of a large number of families.
 In all, as many as 60,000 ethnic Germans were expelled from the Crimea at this time."